Portugal in the Eurovision Song Contest 2023: Festival da Canção 2023

+The 2023 edition of Festival da Canção featured two semi-finals and a final, and saw 20 acts compete.

 Format

 The format of the competition consisted of three shows: two semi-finals and a final.
 Each semi-final featured 10 competing entries from which six advanced from each show to complete the 12-song lineup in the final.
 Results during the semi-finals were determined by the votes from a jury panel appointed by RTP and public televoting; the first five qualifiers were based on the 50/50 combination of jury and public voting where both streams of voting assign points from 1–8, 10 and 12 based on ranking, while the sixth qualifier was determined by a second round of public televoting from the remaining entries.
 Results during the final were determined by the 50/50 combination of votes from seven regional juries and public televoting, which was opened following the second semi-final and closed during the final show.
 Both the public televote and the juries assign points from 1–8, 10 and 12 based on the ranking developed by both streams of voting.

+All three shows of the competition took place at RTP's Studio 1 in Lisbon and were broadcast on RTP1 and RTP Internacional as well as on radio via Antena 1 and online via RTP Play.
+The shows were also broadcast on RTP Accessibilidades with presentation in Portuguese Sign Language and in Spain online via RTVE Play.